DevExpress/devextreme-documentation/concepts/05 UI Components/Form/01 Getting Started with Form/60 Modify the Form at Runtime.md

 ##### React

-To update a property value, bind it to a component property as follows:
+You can change any form, editor, or item properties at runtime.
+To update a property value, bind it to a component property.
+In the code below, we modify the [readOnly](/Documentation/ApiReference/UI_Components/dxForm/Configuration/#readOnly) property's value:

     <!-- tab: App.js -->
     import React, {useState, useCallback } from 'react';